The Kit: Everything You Need to Run Without Electronics

 The chip log

 A piece of weighted wood, a length of marked line, and a timing mechanism.
-The chip log measures speed through the water, feeds the dead reckoning plot, and gives the origin of the word knot — the knotted intervals of line that ran out over the stern.
+The chip log measures speed through the water, feeds the dead reckoning plot, and gives the origin of the word knot.
+The knotted intervals of line that ran out over the stern.
 Construction and use are covered in full in The Chip Log — Measuring Speed Over Water.

-Making the chip: a quadrant-shaped piece of hardwood approximately fifteen to twenty centimetres on the straight edges, weighted along the curved edge with lead sheet or fishing weights.
+Making the chip.
+A quadrant-shaped piece of hardwood approximately fifteen to twenty centimetres on the straight edges, weighted along the curved edge with lead sheet or fishing weights.
 Three bridle lines from the three corners join at a point from which the log line runs.
 The log line itself is marked with knots at forty-seven feet three inches for a twenty-eight-second timing period, or at half that interval for fourteen seconds.
 A watch provides the timing.

 The kamal

 A piece of stiff card approximately five centimetres tall and ten centimetres wide, with a length of string about sixty to seventy centimetres long threaded through the centre and knotted at the card end.
-The string is held between the teeth; the board is aligned with Polaris at the top edge and the horizon at the bottom; the knot position relative to a calibration mark records latitude.
+The string is held between the teeth.
+The board is aligned with Polaris at the top edge and the horizon at the bottom.
+The knot position relative to a calibration mark records latitude.

 Calibrate it once at a known latitude by tying the knot at the position where Polaris exactly touches the top edge of the card.
 The instrument is then calibrated for that latitude.
-Sailing south and finding Polaris no longer reaches the card confirms southward movement; sliding the knot outward to re-establish contact gives the new latitude by comparing knot positions.
+Sailing south and finding Polaris no longer reaches the card confirms southward movement.
+Sliding the knot outward to re-establish contact gives the new latitude by comparing knot positions.

 The logbook

 Not an instrument in the same sense, but the item without which the others cannot function as a navigation system.
-The DR plot, the barometer trend, the log readings, the compass bearings, the depth soundings, the watch notes: none of these are navigational information until they are recorded in sequence and available for reference.
+The DR plot, the barometer trend, the log readings, the compass bearings, the depth soundings, the watch notes.
+None of these are navigational information until they are recorded in sequence and available for reference.

 A dedicated logbook with columns for time, position or DR position, course, speed, weather, barometric pressure, and notes is the minimum.
 A waterproof cover or a sealed plastic bag around a standard notebook is adequate.
 The entries do not need to be elegant.
 They need to be regular, honest, and legible under motion.